I beg to move,

 I think the hon.
 Gentleman is being pedantic; I think he knows exactly the spirit in which I support the armed forces.
 If he wants to discuss this after the debate I will be more than happy to do so, and I will listen carefully to his speech if he wants to elaborate on that.
 My commitment to all those who serve and their ability to get into employment is second to none, as I hope is reflected in the comments I have made.

 I absolutely echo the support of everyone in this Chamber for the current members of our armed forces and for our veterans.
-Most of the veterans I see in my surgery are suffering for one reason: their mental health is suffering as a result of post-traumatic stress disorder.
+Most of the veterans I see in my surgery are suffering for one reason: their mental health as a result of post-traumatic stress disorder.
 We live in a rural area, and they need quite specialist treatment.
 Even with the best will in the world, and with the covenant, they are not able to access that support.
-Will the Minister make a commitment today that any member of the armed forces who is suffering from post-traumatic stress disorder will be able to access Defence mental health services at whatever time after they have left service, because PTSD often crops up more than six months after they have left?
+Will the Minister make a commitment today that any member of the armed forces who is suffering from post-traumatic stress disorder will be able to access defence mental health services at whatever time after they have left service, because PTSD often crops up more than six months after they have left?

 The hon.
 Lady highlights the challenge that we face.
 While someone is serving in uniform, their mental health and physical health are the responsibility of the MOD, but once they depart from the armed forces—or, indeed, if they are part of the family in the armed forces but not wearing a uniform—that is the responsibility of the NHS.
 The NHS has good facilities in some areas, but they are less good in others.
 They are getting far better: the TIL service—the trauma intervention and liaison service—is the first port of call for anybody with the challenges that the hon.
 Lady mentions.
 We also have complex treatment centres up and down the country, but they are still in their infancy and we need to get better from them.
 I absolutely hear what she says, and this is exactly why we have the Ministerial Covenant and Veterans Board to point the finger and say, “Please look, this is the support that we require.”
 The NHS has just received £21 billion extra.
 Let us see some of that money go into creating parity between mental and physical health.

 My right hon.
-Friend makes an extremely important point about looking after our veterans and their mental and physical health and all that, but he must not allow himself to be diverted from the important point he was making, which is that we have 200,000 extremely fit and active members of our armed services, very few of whom are suffering in those ways.
+Friend makes an extremely important point about looking after our veterans and their mental and physical health, but he must not allow himself to be diverted from the important point he was making, which is that we have 200,000 extremely fit and active members of our armed services, very few of whom are suffering in those ways.
 The point of Armed Forces Day is to celebrate the fantastic service that they make to our nation.
 Of course we must look after those who are disabled in one way or another, but we must none the less celebrate those who are fit, healthy and active, and serving the Queen.

 I pay tribute to the work that my hon.
 Friend does in supporting the armed forces’ profile in Parliament.
 It is absolutely paramount in educating others.
 He is absolutely right to say that we need to keep this in perspective and celebrate the positive side of being in the armed forces, while not forgetting our responsibility and duty to look after those who are less fortunate or require support.